ninformations/restheart-docker/README.md

 If you are running boot2docker point your browser to: [http://192.168.59.103:8080/browser](http://192.168.59.103:8080/browser), otherwise: [http://localhost:8080/browser](http://localhost:8080/browser).

 Boopt2Docker usually maps to `192.168.59.103`, but to know the real IP in your own system check it using the `boot2docker ip` command.

+**Warning**: the new [Docker Toolbox](https://www.docker.com/toolbox) uses a different IP address.
+Please refer to specific details there.

 ### 5) Stop and start again